 “A lot of it talks about love for one another and so thinking about ‘is this policy that this candidate is pitching a loving policy, will it better our society or do I think it will benefit only a few members of society?”

-While he recognises that neither side of politics, either Left or Right, is especially Christian or aligned with the Bible, Justin values the privilege of voicing his opinion and making an informed decision as a good citizen.
+While he recognises that neither side of politics, either Left or Right, is especially Christian or aligned with the Bible, Howard values the privilege of voicing his opinion and making an informed decision as a good citizen.

 He spent a long time researching candidates in his area of western Sydney at the last state election in 2015 and decided to vote Liberal.

 “At that time, I was in western Sydney and going out sometimes you felt unsafe, so safety was my chief priority with that.
 At the time I thought the lockout laws were quite a good thing.
 I disagree with that now.
 But I thought this Liberal government is going to keep me safe and they made a lot of promises to do with transportation – I thought connecting western Sydney with the rest of Sydney would be fantastic.”

 “I want my vote to show how best we can love the western Sydney populace.”